Back to Blog

 3. Acuity Scheduling (by Squarespace)

-Acuity (now part of Squarespace) has been a staple for service-based businesses for over a decade.
-It's built specifically for businesses where the appointment is the product — think therapists, personal trainers, photographers, and salons.
+Acuity has been a staple for service-based businesses for over a decade.
+It's built for businesses where the appointment is the product — therapists, personal trainers, photographers, salons.

 What it does well: